Online Grief Support Options

 The APA goes on to say that intense grief can cause serious physical and mental health concerns, such as immune system disruption and suicidal thoughts.*

-Even though grief can feel like a strong and even debilitating emotion, nearly everyone experiences grief when they lose someone who was important to them.
+Even though grief can feel like a strong and even debilitating emotion, nearly everyone experiences grief when they lose someone important to them.

 There can be many reasons why some people isolate themselves throughout the grieving process.